Kristina01111000/Drws_site/README.md

 Start preparing a page for the app from the site, + slides etc Set up payment processors another time
 Fix front page, its not going to be free anymore
-Test stripe connection, right now its on sandbox mode Email him when i figure out stripe, with what he needs to fix it Double check if there is a way to make a 6 month free, instead of one month or a year, or 3 months, contact developers, or make the first payment after 6 months